couchbasecloud/terraform-provider-couchbase-capella/README.md

 ```bash
 $ terraform init
 ```
-If you are working with a local install of `Terraform-Provider-Capella` provider, this step is not needed and considered optional.
+If you are working with a local install of `github.com/couchbasecloud/terraform-provider-couchbase-capella` provider, this step is not needed and considered optional.
 However if you plan to use any other providers at the same time it may need to be ran.

 **1\.
 Review the Terraform plan**